-Posts – where you create and manage the posts on your blog as well as the tags and categories managing them.
+Posts – where you create and manage the posts on your blog as well as the managing tags and categories.

-Media – for managing the media content library for things like images, video and audio.
+Media – for managing the media content library (things like images, video, and audio).

 Pages – for creating and managing pages on your site.